...I'm not a natural baker.

 Hello chaps!
 The holiday blanket is finished.
 The holiday is now a distant memory, the tan has faded and all I have to show for it is this blanket.
 (Ok, three handbags, a hand painted olive dish, a bottle of Jo Malone's new whiff and a folder of photos...)

+Anyway, here it is.
+Please excuse the awful photography, this is the second attempt and I have decided that I don't have time in my life to try and get better at this skill.
 I am happy with it, apart from the vaguely curling edges, especially because I did it by accident.
 There was no intention there when I started having a bash at the squares from the Jan Eaton book, but once I got going and realised how easy they were (most of them, some were little barks, and not the ones you expect either,)I just kept going.

 I have dragged it round the house, making it pose in different rooms.